linpengcheng/PurefunctionPipelineDataflow/README.md

       (materials and products in the warehouse).
     - Apple needs to further improve the programming language, compiler, and OS to support and promote my programming methodology.
-    - My architecture supports a wider range of workshop types than Apple M1, with greater efficiency, scalability and flexibility.
+    - My architecture naturally supports heterogeneous computing, supports a wider range of workshop types than Apple M1, with greater efficiency, scalability and flexibility.
   - Conclusion
     - Apple M1 chip still needs a lot of optimization work,